Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 • Combine all ingredients and let it sit for 5 minutes.
 Serve with paprika salmon.

-Or break the salmon into chunks and serve on tortillas with mango salsa topped with honey mustard coleslaw and spicy avocado sauce.
+Or break the salmon into chunks and serve on tortillas with mango salsa topped with healthy avocado sauce.

 Video